4 min read

 Microservices rules #10: Make smaller, safer, and reversible changes - part 1

-This is the third article in the series about microservices rules: what good looks like, which are a set of principles and practices for using microservices effectively.
+This article continues the series on microservices rules: what good looks like, a collection of principles and practices that help teams adopt microservices successfully.

-- Microservices rules #10: Make smaller, safer, and reversible changes - part 3
+Microservices rules #10 is Make smaller, safer, and reversible changes.

 It’s quite common for software developers to make large, risky, and irreversible changes to their applications.
 An organization might, for example, spend months, or even years, doing a big bang modernization of their application.
 Nothing is released to users until the entire application has been rewritten.
 Moreover, users are often migrated to the new application in one go.
 At which point, everyone discovers that the new application is full of bugs and performance problems.
 The organization then spends months or years fixing the problems or scraps the new application entirely.